aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

 modification, are permitted provided that the following conditions are
 met:

-    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+    * Redistributions of source id must retain the above copyright notice, this list of conditions and the following disclaimer.
     * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following